kindista/kindista/src/to-do.md

    - show list of people who love an item
 [ ] invite facebook friends
 [ ] split up database
+   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)
 [ ] invite gmail/hotmail/yahoo contacts
 [ ] flag items
 [ ] reply by email (maybe)